michaelc143/AppTemplate/frontend/README.md

 # Commands for running frontend

-This project uses react typescript with tailwind stylings
+This project uses React Typescript with Tailwind CSS.

 ### `npm start`